HyVar/gentoo_to_mspl/PORTAGE.md

 A package's *.ebuild* file follows a syntax close to a bash script file, and declares a set of information defining its (hybrid-dependent) SPL structure:
  * `IUSE`: this variable declares the list of USE flags (i.e., SPL's features) for this package
- * `REQUIRED_USE`: this variable declares a constraint on the package's USE flag, thus defining the local feature model of this SPL
+ * `REQUIRED_USE`: this variable declares a constraint on the package's USE flag, thus defining the local [Feature Model](https://en.wikipedia.org/wiki/Feature_model) of this SPL
  * [`DEPEND`, `RDEPEND` and `PDEPEND`](https://devmanual.gentoo.org/general-concepts/dependencies/index.html):
     these variables declare constraints stating the dependencies to other packages, thus giving a structure of **Dependent SPL** to the package.